matn7/CS-Notes/src/main/java/basic_java/README.md

 - Full concurrency during retrieval.
 - Reads can happen fast, while writes require lock.
 - Whole table is not locked only segment is locked.
-- Iterations do not throw concurrent modification exception.
+- Iterations do not throw ConcurrentModificationException.
 - Null key not allowed.
 - Operations are atomic.

 **BlockingQueue**

-- Interface that represents a queue that is thread safe. put(), take().
+- Interface that represents a queue that is thread safe. `put()`, `take()`.

 **DelayQueue**

 - Like BlockingQueue that implements Delay interface.
-Cannot put null into it.
+- Cannot put null into it.

 **PriorityBlockingQueue**

 - Implements Comparable interface.
-Determine what will be the order of a Queue.
+- Determine what will be the order of a Queue.

 ### Threads complications